DaffaFauzan/MALIKA/README.md

 1. Download dataset from
 kaggle(https://www.kaggle.com/daffafauzanazhari/bruised-facememar).
 This dataset divided into 2 classes: violence and non-violence
 2. Open Google Colaboratory notebook
 You can refer to this [notebook](https://github.com/DaffaFauzan/MALIKA/blob/main/Machine-Learning/Final_Capstone_Model_MobileNetV2.ipynb) as baseline implementation with Convolutional Neural Network.
+3. Create kaggle account if you don't have any.
+Login to kaggle.com and go to account section.
+Search "Create new API token".
-3. Save model
+4. Save model
 After training, you can save the model into Keras hdf5 file and convert it into TensorFlow Lite format which has a .tflite file format extension through several optimization processes such as quantization.